If you are taking a cruise you may be wondering how cruise ships plan for and avoid bad weather.

 Avoiding Bad Weather #3: Change Sailing Route

-It’s not uncommon for cruise ships to change the route which they are sailing if they are not changing the destinations or the timings.
+It’s not uncommon for cruise ships to change the route on which they are sailing if they are not changing the destinations or the timings.

-It isn’t possible to avoid areas like the Bay of Biscay completely but there are routes which may avoid the worst of bad weather.
+It isn’t possible to avoid areas like the Bay of Biscay completely, but there are routes which may avoid the worst of bad weather.

-To learn more about the Bay of Biscay and to find out if you’re likely to experience seasickness there, check out this post: Cruising Through The Bay Of Biscay: What to Expect
+To learn more about the Bay of Biscay and to find out if you’re likely to experience seasickness there, check out this post:

 Will Passengers Notice?

-I have many friends who look at cruise maps to see the current locations of cruise ships, they’ll often say things like ‘Oooo look!
-The MSC Meraviglia is taking a funny route’.
+I have many friends who look at cruise maps to see the current locations of cruise ships, they’ll often say things like “Oooo look!
+The MSC Meraviglia is taking a funny route…”

 I have to admit I don’t really know the standard routes for cruise ships to take but I am assured that sometimes cruise ships will do odd things to avoid bad weather.

-In a worst-case scenario, a few guests may suffer motion sickness (although this is nothing to worry about).
-Cruise ships do have medical supplies and medical teams on board who will look after you if this does happen:
+Cruise ships do have medical supplies and medical teams on board who will look after you if this does happen.
+You would be sensible to pack seasickness tablets though, just in case.

 Avoiding Bad Weather #4: Ending The Cruise Early